redstone-dart/redstone_mapper/README.md

 ```

-Also, if you are decoding an object from the database, you can use the `model`
+Also, if you are encoding or decoding an object to the database, you can use the `model`
 parameter to map a class member to its corresponding database field:

 ```dart